Popgun: Description

-A pop gun (also written as popgun or pop-gun) is a toy gun that was made by American inventor Edward Lewis and uses air pressure to fire a small tethered or untethered projectile (such as cork or foam) out of a barrel, most often via piston action though sometimes via spring pressure.
+A popgun typically consists of a tubular barrel and a closely fitting piston or plunger that compresses air behind a projectile.
+When actuated, the compressed air forces the projectile, commonly a cork, foam or paper wad, or soft rubber plug, out of the barrel with an audible "pop".
 Other variants do not launch the obstruction, but simply create a loud noise.
 This mechanism consists of a hollow cylindrical barrel which is sealed at one end with the projectile and at the other with a long-handled plunger.